bahrus/xtal-element/README.md

 </details>

 For this simple "counter" web component, the code shown above (if you expand) is a good stopping point.
-Everything else we will do with this example, will amount to taking at most 3 lines of code, at most reducing them to 1 line of code, and one import statement, and that import may contain a paragraph worth of code.
+Everything else we will do with this example will amount to taking at most 3 lines of code, at most reducing them to 1 line of code, and one import statement, and that import may contain a paragraph worth of code.
 Meaning, if you never plan to develop a more complex web component than the one shown above, you've passed the course!

 ### Property Hydration, in detail [TODO]